References List & In-Text Citations

 - In-Text Citation: (Ungaro, 2019)

-For untitled stock photographs or graphics, include a description in square brackets in pace of a title.
+For untitled stock photographs or graphics, include a description in square brackets in place of a title.
 Please note that images from clip art programs like Microsoft Word or PowerPoint do not require citations.

 - Click through to the original website image and cite it using one of the formats above.